ryanwersal/scaffold/README.md

 ## Configuring your editor to point to the virtualenv Python

-Run `pipenv --venv` to get the path to the virtualenv Python, then configure your editor to point to that path as its Python.
+In the ./web directory run `pipenv --venv` to get the path to the virtualenv Python, then configure your editor to point to that path as its Python.
 In Visual Studio Code this can be done in .vscode/settings.json by setting the python.pythonPath variable.

 ## Adding new Python dependencies

+From the ./web directory do
-`pipenv install foo` and then `docker-compose up --build -d`
+`pipenv install foo` and then from the root directory do `docker-compose up --build -d`